-Trump to nominate Elaine Chao for transportation post -source
+Trump to nominate Elaine Chao for transportation post: source

-WASHINGTON President-elect Donald Trump will nominate a transportation secretary on Tuesday afternoon, a spokesman told Fox News, as he continues to fill out his domestic policy team.

-WASHINGTON President-elect Donald Trump plans to nominate former Labor Secretary Elaine Chao to head the Transportation Department, a source with knowledge of the decision said on Tuesday.
+WASHINGTON (Reuters) - President-elect Donald Trump plans to nominate former Labor Secretary Elaine Chao to head the Transportation Department, a source with knowledge of the decision said on Tuesday.

 The source, who requested anonymity, confirmed the pick to Reuters.
 Chao, the wife of Republican Senate Majority Leader Mitch McConnell, served as labor secretary under President George W. Bush and was the first Asian-American woman to hold a Cabinet position.
 The formal announcement was expected Tuesday afternoon.